Bad Girls Club: Season 4

-During "Off The Wall", the first episode of the fourth season, Natalie Nunn told Annie Andersen that Chris Brown was at a night club that she wanted to attend, and asked Anderson if she was a fan.
-Anderson said not, because of the domestic violence case that Brown was involved in.
+During "Off The Wall", the first episode of the fourth season, Natalie Nunn told Annie Andersen that Chris Brown was at a night club she wanted to attend, and asked Anderson if she was a fan.
+Anderson said no, because of the domestic violence case Brown was involved in.
 Nunn defended Brown, saying "Who cares, Rihanna was a punk bitch, and she got her ass beat for a reason".
 Nunn called Rihanna a "crazy bitch" and claimed to know her, unlike Anderson.
-After the episode aired, Brown reportedly stated that he did not know who Nunn was.
+After the episode aired, Brown reportedly said he did not know who Nunn was.
 Nunn questioned this during the reunion show, claiming that Brown had said it because the cast of the show had not yet been revealed.
 Perez Hilton, the host of the reunion, asked Nunn if Rihanna had confronted her about her comments.
-Nunn answered yes, stating that the two had argued during a dinner party in New York City.
+Nunn said yes, saying that the two had argued during a dinner party in New York City.
 During the reunion, Nunn claimed to have had a "fling" with Brown before the show.
 Shortly before the end of the reunion, Nunn said that she did not condone domestic violence and apologized if her comment had enraged fans and people who had been victims of it.

 Season 5

 During the episode "The Wicked Witch Of Key West", a stranger at a bar offered to buy drinks for Kristen Guinane and Christina Marie Hopkins.
 He spiked the drinks with PCP hallucinogenic pills, and Guinane became intoxicated.
 She claimed to have suffered bruises on her body when the man grabbed her and handled her roughly.
-Guinane reported that the producers of the show did not want to identify the man on television for fear of a lawsuit.
+Guinane reported that the show's producers did not want to identify the man on television for fear of a lawsuit.
 She blamed the drug for her hitting cast member Lea Beaulieu in the face, leading to a fight.

-After season five had wrapped, Catya Washington was sentenced to jail for possession of a concealed weapon and illegal use of drugs.
+After season five wrapped, Catya Washington was sentenced to jail for possession of a concealed weapon and illegal use of drugs.